Tips for Encouraging Bottle-Feeding and Supporting Baby’s Transition

 4. Share Feeding Responsibilities

 Having different caregivers occasionally offer the bottle helps babies feel comfortable with multiple people.
-It also gives parents much-needed breaks, reducing stress for both baby and caregiver.
+It also allows parents breaks, supporting a calmer feeding environment for everyone.

 5. Watch for Early Signs of Refusal

-Babies may show subtle signs of refusal: fussing, pulling away, or turning their head.
-Don’t wait for full refusal—adjust strategies early:
+Babies may show subtle signs of hesitation: fussing, turning away, or pulling at the bottle.
+Adjust strategies early by:

 6. Create Positive Associations

-Babies thrive when feeding is safe, soothing, and enjoyable.
-Tools like Bottimals make bottles more inviting by adding a familiar lovey wrapped in mom’s scent.
+Babies respond well when feeding is safe and soothing.
+Tools like Bottimals Bottle-Loveys® can make bottles more comforting by adding a soft plush and familiar maternal scent.

 7. Be Flexible and Patient

-Every baby is different.
-Some adapt quickly, while others need time.
-What matters most is:
+Every baby is unique.
+Some adjust quickly, while others need time.
+Key considerations include:

-• Willingness to adjust as your baby grows
+- Flexibility to adapt as your baby grows

 Key Takeaways

-• Introduce the bottle early, but after breastfeeding is established.
+- Introduce the bottle early, after breastfeeding is established.

-• Keep bottles in the routine to prevent unfamiliarity.
+- Keep bottles in the routine to increase familiarity.

-• Use paced bottle feeding to mimic breastfeeding.
+- Use paced bottle feeding to mimic breastfeeding rhythms.

-• Stay flexible and patient—every baby is unique.
+- Stay flexible and patient—every baby is different.

-For more tips and stories, visit our Bottimals Blog and explore our Science Behind the Scent page for evidence-based strategies to ease bottle refusal.
+For more tips and insights, visit our Bottimals Blog and explore our Science Behind the Scent page for evidence-based strategies to make bottle-feeding a more familiar and comforting experience.